FAQ: COVID-19 and Schools

-How are districts communicating with stakeholders regarding COVID-19 school closures?
+How are school systems communicating with stakeholders regarding COVID-19?

 It is critical that schools maintain ongoing accurate and reliable communication with their communities as situations surrounding COVID-19 develop.

 To support schools as they plan their response to COVID-19, ASCD has published resources for Leading Schools During the Coronavirus Crisis.
 The National Education Association has also curated resources on their website, Schools and Coronavirus: What You Should Know, that can support you in developing your communications.
 They include information from the CDC and other health and education associations, as well as tools for explaining current events to students.
 The Policy Innovators Network has curated Rapid Response Resources to support school and district preparedness.

 Consider a comprehensive response like that of Highline Public Schools, located near Seattle, Washington.
 Their online response is grounded in equity, taking into account implications for the entire school community (from students to educators to custodians), and includes: